 in 1990, and a Ph.D. in Language and Information Technologies

 from Carnegie Mellon University in 2002.
 He worked at Clairvoyance

 Corp. as a Research Scientist and a Senior Research

 Scientist from 1997 to 2000.
 His research interests are in the general area of intelligent information systems, including specifically information retrieval, data mining, natural language processing, machine

 learning, and their applications in domains such as biomedical informatics, and intelligent education systems.
-He has published over 200 papers in these areas with a Google Scholar h-index of 73 and holds 5 patents.
+He has published over 300 papers in these areas with a Google Scholar h-index of 73 and holds 5 patents.

 He served as an Associate Editor of

 ACM Transactions on Information Systems, and Information Processing and Management, and on the editorial board of

 Information Retrieval Journal.
 He is a program co-chair